 The author Dan Pink describes three areas we can focus in his book “Drive – The Surprising Truth About What Motivates Us”.
 His research said that people at work are motivated by autonomy, purpose and a sense of mastery much more than they are by money.

 For example, you may be managing a contract with disappointing supplier performance and looking to introduce some form of incentive scheme, financial or otherwise.
-Or perhaps you have a supplier who is fulfilling all of their obligations but not aspiring to continuous improvement.
+Or perhaps you have a supplier who is fulfilling their contractual obligations but is not contributing to continuous improvement.

 How do we motivate our suppliers’ senior management, account managers and operational staff to improve performance?
 Let’s apply Pink’s three motivators.

-Autonomy: designing your own working priorities.
-Asking our suppliers to tell us what we should be measuring could be a radical concept in contract management.
-Ultimately performance metrics must be based on what matters to you in your organisation’s category plan.
-But suppliers can provide innovative approaches to how our goals can be achieved.
+Asking our suppliers to tell us what we should be measuring seems like a radical concept.
+After all, performance metrics must be based on your organization’s business needs.
+But suppliers can propose innovative approaches to how our goals can be achieved.

 For example, I worked with a supplier who had a target for telephone response time.
 They employed a flexible workforce so that at peak times, telephone calls that were beyond the capacity of their call centre could be routed to second tier sub-contractors trained in the customer’s needs.

-I have also found performance contracts succeed when those who benefit from any bonus are those actually executing the day-to-day contract, rather than account managers or senior managers.
+Effective supplier performance contracts that are most successful when the incentives are constantly updated and addresses areas of interest of both the buy and supply-side.
+For services, it is more powerful when those who benefit from any rewards are those executing the day-to-day contract, rather than account managers or senior managers.